ioannis-koukotzilas/weather-widget/README.md

 }
 ```
-We created the `chartMaxTemps`, `chartMinTemps` and `chartMinTemps` arrays to store the dates and max temperatures for each day of the next seven days and then passed the data into the datasets of the max temperature chart that we rendered in our page.
+We created the `chartMaxTemps`, `chartMinTemps` and `chartDates` arrays to store the dates and min/max temperatures for each day of the next seven days and then passed the data into the `datasets` of the max temperature chart that we rendered in our page.

 ```javascript
 const chartMaxTemps = [];